zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 metric, the API defines a `contramap` method to construct a `Metric[_, In2, _]` with a mapper function from `In` to the type required by the metric.

-There is also an ability to setting up additional conditions for metric value capture.
+There is also an ability to set up additional conditions for metric value capture.
 Such methods like `trackAll`, `trackDefectWith`, `trackDurationWith`, `trackErrorWith` and `trackSuccessWith` allow for customized tracking based on specific criteria.
 This flexibility enables us to define our own tracking logic and metrics based on the requirements of our application.
 For example, we can track defects only when certain conditions are met or